3mdeb/news-and-ideas/blog/content/post/2021-10-05-porting_edk2_to_a13_tablet.md

 - RTL8188EU Wi-Fi

 UEFI can boot Linux if you provide a valid FDT.
 Currently, you can do this only manually, so you need a working UART connection.
-On this board (and on Q8), UART pads are located on the back of the board.
+On XW711 (and on Q8), UART pads are located on the back of the board.
 There is also a second UART multiplexed with µSD, which can be used without disassembling the device.
 U-Boot already supports UART-over-µSD (`CONFIG_UART0_PORT_F`), soon I will implement this feature in UEFI.

 ## Coming soon